-Historically, the Fulani are a nomadic people who traveled from one region to another, seeking water for their cattle herds.
-After migrating from North Africa or the Middle East, they gradually spread eastward (over a 1000 year period from A. D. 900 to 1900), from Senegal and Guinea to as far as Sudan.
+Historically, the Fulani (AKA, Fula or Fulbe) are a nomadic people who traveled from one region to another, seeking water for their cattle herds.
+After migrating from North Africa or the Middle East, they gradually spread eastward (over a 1000-year period from A. D. 900 to 1900), from Senegal and Guinea to as far as Sudan.
 During their wanderings, they conquered many less powerful tribes.

-What are Their Lives Like?
+What Are Their Lives Like?

-While some Fulani maintain the tradition of nomadic wandering, and others remain in one location permanently, the most favored and widespread way of living is semi-nomadic.
-The hot, tropical climate of north-central and western Africa provides only two seasons - wet and dry.
-The semi-nomadic Fulani revolve their lives around these seasons, and around a strict division of labor based on gender.
+Many Fulani completely or partially abandoned their traditional nomadic life in favor of a sedentary existence in towns or on farms among the conquered peoples.
+In today's world, these settled Fulani are in the majority.
+The Fulbe Gey include both settled and semi-nomadic people.
+The semi-nomadic Fulbe Gey revolve their lives around these seasons, and around a strict division of labor based on gender.
 During the wet season, the cattle, sheep, and goats remain at a permanent settlement where they are herded by the men and boys, but usually milked and cared for by the women and girls.
-The men plant, care for and harvest the crops; which mostly consist of millet, rice, and peanuts.
+The men plant, care for and harvest the crops which mostly consist of millet, rice, and peanuts.
 They also build fences to keep livestock from wandering.

-What are Their Beliefs?
+What Are Their Beliefs?

-What are Their Needs?
+What Are Their Needs?